 TLCTC explicitly connects strategic risk management with operational security, offering a two-tiered approach:

-- Strategic Layer: High-level risk management, policy-making, and program governance
+- Strategic Layer: High-level risk management, policy-making, and program governance.

-- Operational Layer: Detailed security control implementation, monitoring, and adjustment
+- Operational Layer: Detailed security control implementation, monitoring, and adjustment.

 3. Comprehensive Control Framework Integration